-For the Year Ended December 31
+For the Year En For the Year Ended December 31

-2023 2022
+2024 2023

-Contributions \$ 45,822 \$ 38,533
+Contributions \$ 48,750 \$ 45,822

 b.
 Defined benefit plan

 The defined benefit plan adopted by the Group in accordance with the Labor Standards Act is operated by the government of the ROC.
 Pension benefits are calculated on the basis of the length of service and average monthly salaries of the six months before retirement.
 The Group contributes amounts equal to 2% of total monthly salaries and wages to a pension fund administered by the pension fund monitoring committee.
 Pension contributions are deposited in the Bank of Taiwan in the committee's name.
 Before the end of each year, the Group assesses the balance in the pension fund.
 If the amount of the balance in the pension fund is inadequate to pay retirement benefits for employees who conform to retirement requirements in the next year, the Group is required to fund the difference in one appropriation that should be made before the end of March of the next year.
 The pension fund is managed by the Bureau of Labor Funds, Ministry of Labor (the "Bureau"); the Group has no right to influence the investment policy and strategy.